top of page

 dcheresh@ucsd.edu

-David Cheresh, PhD.
+David Cheresh, PhD

-Distirguished Professor, Pathology
+Distinguished Professor, Pathology

 Our research focuses on the overarching theme of how cell surface receptors mediate an invasive phenotype by promoting adaptations that support survival in the face of stress.